-The Halo 2+ has our most advanced GPS chip which makes it more in tune with our satellites and will continue to increase in accuracy over time.
-This process is only for customers who consistently notice that their collar is reporting high GPS levels while indoors, OR low GPS levels while outdoors.
+The Halo reports the GPS signal level as Low, Medium or High using a default configuration that works for most customers 'out of the box'.
+This process is only for customers who consistently notice that their collar is reporting High GPS levels while providing inaccurate positioning on My Map, OR Low GPS levels while outdoors - especially near a fence boundary - on My Map.
 If this does not apply to you, then your collar's GPS signal level settings are working properly and you do not need to perform this configuration.
-Make sure the collar is on your dog while you perform the configuration.

 Benefits of manual GPS configuration